Jewish views on slavery: Biblical era

 Ancient Israelite society allowed slavery; however, total domination of one human being by another was not permitted.
 Rather, slavery in antiquity among the Israelites was closer to what would later be called indentured servitude.
 In fact, there were cases in which, from a slave's point of view, the stability of servitude under a family in which the slave was well-treated would have been preferable to economic freedom.

 The Hebrew Bible contains two sets of rules governing slaves: one set for Hebrew slaves and a second set for non-Hebrew slaves.
 Hebrews could become slaves either because of extreme poverty (in which case they could sell themselves to an Israelite owner) or as punishment for a crime.
 Hebrew slaves were freed after six years of service, or when the Jubilee year arrived.
 They were treated as servants or hired workers, and the master was forbidden to make them do harsh labor.

 The laws governing non-Hebrew slaves were harsher: non-Hebrew slaves could be owned permanently, and bequeathed to the owner's children.
+They were acquired from the surrounding nations or from "strangers who live among [Israelites]".
 Despite this, the book of Deuteronomy required rest for non-Hebrew slaves on Shabbat and their participation in Temple and holiday celebrations.
-Participation in Passover, specifically, enabled them to become Israelite because foreign slaves were banned from celebrating Passover unless they circumcised, which made them equivalent to the native-born Israelite.
-Saul Olyan argued that non-Israelites automatically became Israelite if they lived in their territory.
-Non-Hebrew slaves were purchased from the surrounding nations or from "strangers who live among [Israelites]".
+Participation in holidays like Passover also ensured the acquisition of Hebrew status for non-Hebrew slaves since they were banned from celebrating Passover unless they circumcised, which made them equivalent to the native-born Israelite.
+Deuteronomy further describes all non-Israelite laborers as being parties to God's covenant as members of the Israelite community although this contentious.
+Saul Olyan argued that non-Israelites, regardless of background, automatically became Israelite if they lived in their territory, reflecting early Israelite practices.

 In English translations of the Bible, the ethnic distinction is sometimes emphasized by translating the word ebed (עבד) as "slave" in the context of non-Hebrew slaves, and "servant" or "bondman" for Hebrew slaves.
 Throughout the Hebrew Bible, ebed is also used to denote government officials who serve the king, sometimes high-ranking (for example, Pharaoh's advisors, or Nathan-melech, whose seal bearing the title ebed was discovered in archeological excavations).